-For multiple improvement activity submissions for an individual clinician, group, subgroup, or virtual group from different organizations (for example, by a qualified registry and the practice administrator), the Agency is proposing to codify the existing process of calculating and scoring each submission received and assigning the higher of the scores.
+For multiple improvement activity submissions for an individual clinician, group, subgroup, or virtual group from different organizations (for example, by a qualified registry and the practice administrator), the Agency finalized the existing process of calculating and scoring each submission received and assigning the higher of the scores.

-For multiple data submissions received for an individual clinician, group, subgroup, or virtual group from the same organization (for example, by 2 practice administrators), the Agency is proposing to codify the existing process of scoring the most recent submission.
+For multiple data submissions received for an individual clinician, group, subgroup, or virtual group from the same organization (for example, by 2 practice administrators), the Agency finalized the existing process of scoring the most recent submission.
 The new submission would override a previous submission (of the same submission type) from the same organization.
-This proposal will not apply to different submission types by the same organization.
+This will not apply to different submission types by the same organization.